-Incurred but not reported claims are initially calculated on a best estimate basis, and a risk margin of 21.24% for hull, 22.41% for P&I and 17.78% for aquaculture is applied in order to achieve the probability of adequacy at a minimum confidence level of 75%.
+At February 2018 Incurred but not reported claims are initially calculated on a best estimate basis, and a risk margin of 21.24% for hull, 22.41% for P&I and 17.78% for aquaculture is applied in order to achieve the probability of adequacy at a minimum confidence level of 75%.
 These risk margins are based on 2017/18's actuarial report.
-Similar risk margins were applied in the previous period.